 - A community issue that they want to address and why it’s important

 - A three-point plan that will help 5th graders across Connecticut make a difference on that issue

-From the pool of candidates, an Advisory Committee of civics and educational professionals chooses the final seven candidates and CPAN posts their videos online.
-During the Statewide Election (November 5-13, 2018), registered classes watched and analyze the campaign videos and vote for the platform and candidate they want to support.
+From the pool of candidates, an Advisory Committee of civics and educational professionals chooses the final seven candidates and CTDC posts their videos online.
+During the Statewide Election, registered classes watched and analyze the campaign videos and vote for the platform and candidate they want to support.
 The candidate with the most votes statewide is then named CTKG.

 The winning candidate serves a full-year term with all the benefits and responsibilities of being Kid Governor.
-These duties include: creating videos to share with constituents and other students about his/her community issue, maintaining a blog about his/her community issue and actions being taken by students statewide to make a difference, meeting and speaking with students and adults across the state, participating in programs and events with the Connecticut Public Affairs Network, and having a special CTKG Office.
+These duties include: creating videos to share with constituents and other students about his/her community issue, maintaining a blog about his/her community issue and actions being taken by students statewide to make a difference, meeting and speaking with students and adults across the state, participating in programs and events with the Connecticut Democracy Center, and having a special CTKG Office.